NHL Free Agents 2026: Top 50 List by Position

 18Reilly Smith35NYR$5MDepth

-Buffalo's playoff return gave Alex Tuch's agent exactly the leverage they needed.
-A long playoff run puts his AAV in the $9M+ range; an early exit knocks it to $7.5M.
-CapFriendly's pending UFA tracker confirms these as the top 2026 winger board as of the April trade deadline.
+Buffalo's playoff return gave Alex Tuch's agent exactly the negotiation room they needed.
+A long playoff run pushes his AAV into the $9M+ range; an early exit knocks it to $7.5M, and first-round elimination math like Ottawa's 2% Door is the reason every UFA agent now treats the second-season as a contract window.
+PuckPedia's pending UFA tracker confirms these as the top 2026 winger board as of the April trade deadline.

 Centers: Top 8 NHL Free Agents 2026

 Center is the shallowest position in The Survivor Market.
-Three future Hall of Famers — Ovechkin counted at wing — lead a list where nobody under 30 is a pure first-line option.
+Three future Hall of Famers, with Ovechkin counted at wing, lead a list where nobody under 30 is a pure first-line option, and the John Tavares-style late-career UFA path is back in fashion.

 #PlayerAgeTeam2025-26 AAVTier